 Your Utah motorcycle injury attorney will need to show that another party’s negligence caused the incident for you to collect the compensation you deserve.

 Our Utah motorcycle injury lawyer at Parker & McConkie will work hard to remove as much stress from your life as possible so you can focus exclusively on your recovery.
-We’re not going to stop until you’ve been fairly paid for all that’s owed to you.
+We’re not going to stop until you’ve been fairly paid for all that’s owed you.

 In Utah, personal injury claims have a four-year statute of limitations from the date of the accident or injury.

-You may lose your claim to financial compensation if you do not file a lawsuit within this time frame.
+You may lose your claim for financial compensation if you do not file a lawsuit within this time frame.
 A motorcycle accident lawyer can assist you in taking the necessary steps before your time runs out.

 You may extend the time you have to act in some instances.
 Your lawyer can explain how those exceptions may apply to your situation.

-At Parker & McConkie, we are aware of the bias against motorcyclists when determining who is at fault for an accident.
-Often, witnesses say a motorcyclist was speeding when driving at or under the speed limit.
+At Parker & McConkie, we are aware of the biases against motorcyclists when determining who is at fault for an accident.
+Oftentimes, witnesses say a motorcyclist was speeding when driving at or under the speed limit.
 Studies show that the sound of the motorcycle’s engine leads other motorists to overestimate the speed of a motorcycle by 10-20 mph.
 Speed estimates can be even more inaccurate depending on the rider’s age, the type of motorcycle, and the direction of the motorcycle.
 If witnesses falsely claim you were speeding before an accident, this may cause the insurance adjuster to deny your claim.
 You will need an experienced attorney to help combat motorcyclists’ biases after an accident.

 If you’ve been in a motorcycle accident due to another person’s negligence, don’t hesitate to get in touch with Parker & McConkie to discuss how we can help you get fair compensation.

-When you hire a Utah Motorcycle Accident Lawyer from Parker and McConkie, you hire an EXPERIENCED team whose credentials ensure you will receive the best legal counsel possible, regardless of the type of bicycle crash you may have experienced.
+When you hire a Utah Motorcycle Accident Lawyer from Parker & McConkie, you hire an EXPERIENCED team whose credentials ensure you will receive the best legal counsel possible, regardless of the type of bicycle crash you may have experienced.